dtq94/Streaming-App-Churn-Analysis-Harnessing-Decision-Trees-for-Predictive-Insights/README.md

 # Streaming Service Churn Analyis Harnessing Decision Trees

-This project aims to predict churn in a streaming service using machine learning techniques, particularly focusing on decision tree models and addressing class imbalance using SMOTE (Synthetic Minority Over-sampling Technique).
-It also includes the evaluation of model performance through ROC curve analysis and confusion matrix.
+This project aims to predict churn in a streaming service using machine learning techniques, particularly focusing on decision tree models and addressing class imbalance using ```SMOTE (Synthetic Minority Over-sampling Technique)```.
+It also includes the evaluation of model performance through ```ROC curve analysis and confusion matrix```.

 ## Overview